 Once you have filed your claim for benefits, and received a decision that you do not agree with, you can then seek out the assistance of an attorney.
 Why do you have to wait to receive a denial before being allowed to hire an attorney you ask?
 By law attorneys are not allowed to charge a fee for assisting prior to a notice of disagreement being filed.

 You may ask, why hire an attorney if a VSO can assist you with your claim free of charge?
 This is a valid question.
 Ultimately, the decision is yours.
 You know your case better than anyone, so only you can decide what is best for your claim in terms of representation.
 The difference between an attorney and a Veteran Service Officer is simple, an attorney knows the law and what is beneficial for you as a vet.
 The purpose of a VSO is to assist you the veteran in finding the resources you need when you need them.
 The benefit of hiring an attorney is having someone who knows the laws in a manner that benefits you while assisting you obtain the compensation you deserve.
-For more information on selecting an attorney click on the link below:
+Read more information on selecting a veterans disability attorney.